 Dr Martin’s title for this year’s Bampton Lectures is Four-Dimensional Eucharist.
 She will be thinking about the eucharist both as sacrament and as ritual theatre, and asking some unusual questions of it.
 She will be considering its physicality in a time of increasing online presence, the abiding Christian tension between presence and absence it already contains, and its efficacy in a modern culture which veers unstably between scepticism and enchantment.
 Her range of reference will be wide, reaching from fantasy genres and virtual reality to Eucharistic theology and the anthropology of ritual.

 The lecture series is structured by the metaphor of geometrical ‘dimensions’: from the point (or line) to the flat shape, to the three dimensions of situated theatre, to the layerings of personal and sacred time.
+These lectures were delivered on Tuesday 11 May and Tuesday 18 May 2021.

 About the Lecturer